djt-5/Baseball-Analytics/README.md

 # Welcome
-I'm very excited to share with you my projects in baseball analytics!
+I'm very excited to share with you my projects in Baseball Analytics ⚾!